 - 2 heads of garlic, cloves separated, smashed gently with the side of a knife and peeled

 - 2 g or 2 tsp dried thyme

 - 2 litres or 8 c chicken stock

 - 5 ml or 1 tsp fresh lemon juice

 - Preheat the oven to 325°F convection roast or 350°F without convection.

 - Season the duck legs all over with kosher salt and ground pepper

 - Return the skillet to the stove, add the wine, and scrape up any browned bits on the bottom of the pan.
-Boil until reduced by half, 1 to 2 minutes.
-Add 1 cup of the dried fruit, the garlic and thyme.
+Boil until reduced by half (1 to 2 minutes).
+Add 1 cup of dried fruit, garlic and thyme.
 Return the legs to the skillet skin side up and transfer to the oven.
 Before closing the oven door, carefully pour enough broth around the legs to come about 2/3 of the way up the sides.
-Braise, adding more broth if necessary to maintain the level, until the meat is fork tender, about 2 hours.
+Braise, adding more broth if necessary to maintain the level, until the meat is fork-tender, about 2 hours.
 You may need to cover the skillets with foil partway through the braising to prevent them from becoming overly brown.